Stardock: Windows era (1998–present)

 The newer, smaller Stardock was heavily reliant on the goodwill of its previous customers, who essentially purchased Windows subscriptions for Object Desktop in anticipation of the products it would consist of.
 Having put together a basic package (including some old favorites from the OS/2 era) Stardock began to bring in external developers to create original products.

 Stardock's first major Windows success was with WindowBlinds, an application originated by a partnership with developer Neil Banfield.
 There turned out to be a large market for skinnable products, and Stardock prospered, growing significantly in the following five years.
 The release of Windows XP stimulated sales in Stardock products, and despite growing competition proportional to the market the company remains in a strong position.

 In 2001, they added a widget creation and desktop modification tool, DesktopX, based on Alberto Riccio's VDE.
 This has not had such a wide uptake as other products; some believe this is because it is harder to use and to create for, others because users do not understand the functionality that it offers.
 DesktopX competes with Konfabulator and Kapsules in the widget arena.
 In 2003, Stardock became a Microsoft Gold Certified Partner with their "Designed for Windows" certification of WindowBlinds.

 Stardock's success in the Windows game market has been mixed.
 At first, its titles on Windows were published by third parties: The Corporate Machine (Take 2), Galactic Civilizations (Strategy First), and The Political Machine (Ubisoft).
 While all three titles sold well at retail, Stardock was unsatisfied with the amount of revenue Windows games developers received.
 In the case of Galactic Civilizations, publisher Strategy First filed for bankruptcy without paying most of the royalties it owed.
 This ultimately led to Stardock self-publishing its future titles.
 Because of the success of its desktop applications, Stardock has been able to self-fund its own PC games and aid third-party developers with their games as well.

 In 2010 Q3, Stardock was forced into layoffs due to the unexpectedly poor launch of Elemental: War of Magic.
 In response to the disappointment of Elemental: War of Magic, Stardock committed to giving the second game of the series, Elemental: Fallen Enchantress to early adopters of War of Magic.

 In 2012, Stardock successfully launched Sins of a Solar Empire: Rebellion to positive reviews.
 This version was co-developed by Stardock and development partner Ironclad Games.

 In July 2013, Stardock bought the Star Control franchise from the Atari, SA bankruptcy proceedings and has plans to reboot the franchise.
-This resulted in the release of Star Control Origins, a prequel to the original Star Control game, which was released in September of 2018 to mixed reviews.
-Throughout development, the original creators of the Star Control license kept the game under tumultuous legal status.
+This resulted in the release of Star Control Origins, a prequel to the original Star Control game, which was released in September 2018 to mixed reviews.
+During development, there were ongoing legal disputes with the original creators of the Star Control franchise.